3 ETFs For Thanksgiving Week

 Roundhill Sports Betting & iGaming ETF (BETZ)

-The Roundhill Sports Betting & iGaming ETF (NYSE: BETZ) is one of this year's success stories among new ETFs.
+The Roundhill Sports Betting & iGaming ETF (ARCA: BETZ) is one of this year's success stories among new ETFs.
 It has $145 million in assets under management six months into its lifespan.
 With sports being part of the fabric of Thanksgiving, BETZ is a sensible idea in the week ahead.

 This Thanksgiving will be the first one for BETZ, and that could be good timing.
 If travel numbers decline, plenty of folks won't be with family and could be searching for entertainment.
 Enter iGaming and sports betting, the latter of which should thrive in the week ahead with the annual slate of Thanksgiving NFL games and a fuller schedule later in the week.